gaborbernat/bernat-tech/content/posts/type-hints/index.md

 <div class='plus'>

-- It is the canonical way of doing this, which means is the cleanest out of them all.
+- It is the canonical way of doing this, which means it is the cleanest out of them all.
-- Because the type information is attached right alongside the code means you'll have packaged this data out of the box.
+- Because the type of information is attached right alongside the code means you'll have packaged this data out of the box.
 </div>

 The **downside** of it is that:

 <div class=''plus>

-- It isn't backwards compatible.
+- It isn't backward compatible.
 You need Python `3.6` at least to use it.
 - It also forces you to import **all** of your type dependencies, even though they are not used at runtime at all.
-- In the type hints, you can have compound types, for example `List[int]`.
-To construct these complex types the interpreter does need to do some operations when first loading this file.
+- In the type hints, you can have compound types, for example, `List[int]`.
+To construct these complex types, the interpreter does need to do some operations when first loading this file.
 </div>

-The last two point contradicts the initial goal of the type system we enlisted before: that is to handle all type information basically as a comment during runtime.
+The last two points contradict the initial goal of the type system we enlisted before: handling all type information basically as a comment during runtime.
 To resolve some of this contradiction `Python 3.7` introduces [PEP-563 ~ postponed evaluation of annotations](https://www.python.org/dev/peps/pep-0563/).
 Once you add the import of:

 ```python